igbatov/sci-map/README.md

 ```
 Example
-Say we want to add a node that describes "Godel incompleteness theorem" - this is phenomena.
+Say, we want to add a node that describes "Godel incompleteness theorem" - this is phenomena.
-To find node to connect, first, try to think about phenomenas that produces "Godel incompleteness theorem" - i e what it is based on.
+To find node to connect it to, first, try to think about phenomenas that produces "Godel incompleteness theorem" - i e what it is based on.
-If you will think about it you will have better understanding of phenomena and better place to fit on map.
 In our case it seems that "Logic" and "Arithmetic" produces "Godel incompleteness theorem".
 ```
 While adding new node you will notice autoselect with hints - nodes that may already represent the one you're going to add.